GluuFederation/docs-ce-prod/3.1.4/source/integration/native-apps/appauth-android.md

    - Pre-Authorization: `False`
    - Persist client Authorizations: `True`
    - Authentication method for the Token Endpoint: `none`
-   - Redirect Login URIs: make sure the value provide here is a hierarchical and absolute URI.
+   - Redirect Login URIs: make sure the value provided here is a hierarchical and absolute URI.
 For example, if you declare a custom scheme, `myscheme`, and host, `client.example.com`, then the redirect URL will look like: `myscheme://client.example.com`.
 We use `appscheme://client.example.com` for our testing purpose
    - Scopes: `openid`,`profile`,`email`
    - Grant types: `authorization_code`

 !!!
 Note
-    Take note of the `client_id` value after registration.
+    Take note of the `client_id` value after the registration.
 That value is required in the Android App Side and looks like this `@!ACCF.2BA5.0292.66A5!0001!6990.4C6C!0008!36B8.5CE5.24E2.91AD`.

 If you still want to use a client secret in your app for  `Authentication method for the Token Endpoint`, you can check the official documentation by [AppAuth](https://github.com/openid/AppAuth-Android/blob/master/README.md#utilizing-client-secrets-dangerous)